 - Top hospital: You’ll need this cover level for pregnancy and related benefits, as well as medically necessary weight-loss related surgery.
 If you have a lot of health needs or are looking for pregnancy cover, this might be the right level of hospital cover for you.

-- Advantage hospital: This level, and above, covers you for renal dialysis, joint replacements, glaucoma and cataract treatments and back surgery like spinal fusion.
+- Starter Plus: This level, and above, covers you for renal dialysis, joint replacements, glaucoma and cataract treatments and back surgery like spinal fusion.
 If you’re looking for a range of benefits that can help out in advanced age, without paying for the full range of Top Hospital cover, this might be the right cover level for you.

 - Standard hospital: This level, and those above, includes cover for stroke treatments, heart surgery, cancer treatments, rehabilitation, brain surgery and other serious major expenses.
 If you’re looking to keep costs down but still want to effective cover in case of potentially devastating health events this may be a suitable cover choice.

 - Basic hospital: This affordable cover level might be a good choice for the young, healthy and budget-conscious.
 It offers essential-level cover of some of the more commonly undergone procedures, like tonsil and appendix removal, gynaecology, joint reconstructions and colonoscopy.